Frequently Asked Questions

 Can I enroll as a part-time student?

+Part-time enrollment is not advised.
 The OTD program is designed as a cohort group where students complete a series of courses full-time in sequence.
-The third year allows for part-time study at no less than 50% minimum time for Fieldwork II and the capstone experiential component.
+The third-year allows for part-time study at no less than 50% minimum time for Fieldwork II and the capstone experiential component.
 Students must complete Level II fieldwork and experiential requirements within 24 months following completion of the didactic portion of the program.
 Part-time status would delay graduation accordingly, which would delay the graduate’s ability to take the NBCOT certification exam.

 Is a bachelor's degree required to start the OTD program?